-Mr Coote is an experienced Head of Department with a track record of delivering outstanding results.
-A specialist in MicroEconomics and Finance, Mr Coote has several years' experience of working with businesses and delivering a wide range of enrichment activities, achieving success at a national level.
+Mr Coote is the head of the Business and Economics department and he has an outstanding record of helping students get results.
+While his knowledge of Business and Economics is broad, he is a specialist in MicroEconomics and Finance.
+As well as teaching, Mr Coote has spent several years working outside of the classroom.
+He has worked with a variety of businesses and delivered a wide range of enrichment activities, achieving success at a national level.

 Mr C Spick

-Mr Spick is an experienced teacher of Business and a specialist in the social science of Economics.
-In addition to his normal teaching role, Mr Spick is a current examiner and team leader for OCR A-level Economics.
-He has a background in retail and marketing and, prior to joining Sheffield High School in 2009, taught at Durham High School for Girls and at Tapton School in Sheffield.
-Mr Spick is currently Head of Year 12, responsible for monitoring the progress of students in this year group.
+Mr Spick specialises in the social science of Economics, but has a broad spectrum of knowledge across Business and Economics.
+He is an experienced teacher and also is a current examiner and team leader for OCR A-level Economics.
+Previously, he has worked in retail and marketing, and has taught at Durham High School for Girls and at Tapton School in Sheffield.
+He is Head of Year 12 and is responsible for monitoring the progress of students in this year group.